|

 full support of the Leader of the Official Opposition, John Tory and I

 have also written to Howard Hampton, the Leader of the Third Party.
+Please feel free to call on me directly at

 any time should you or the Attorney General have any questions or comments